MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/access-teams-context.md

 ### Get context by inserting URL placeholder values

 Use placeholders in your configuration or content URLs.
 Microsoft Teams replaces the placeholders with the relevant values when determining the actual configuration or content URL.
 The available placeholders include all fields on the [context](/javascript/api/@microsoft/teams-js/microsoftteams.context?view=msteams-client-js-latest&preserve-view=true) object.
-Common placeholders include the following:
+Common placeholders include the following properties:

 * {entityId}: The ID you supplied for the item in this tab when first [configuring the tab](~/tabs/how-to/create-tab-pages/configuration-page.md).
 * {subEntityId}: The ID you supplied when generating a [deep link](~/concepts/build-and-test/deep-links.md) for a specific item within this tab.
 This must be used to restore to a specific state within an entity; for example, scrolling to or activating a specific piece of content.
-* {loginHint}: A value suitable as a login hint for AAD.
+* {loginHint}: A value suitable as a sign in hint for AAD.
 This is usually the login name of the current user in their home tenant.
 * {userPrincipalName}: The User Principal Name of the current user in the current tenant.
 * {userObjectId}: The AAD object ID of the current user in the current tenant.
 * {theme}: The current user interface (UI) theme such as `default`, `dark`, or `contrast`.
-* {groupId}: The ID of the Office 365 group in which the tab resides.
+* {groupId}: The ID of the Office 365 group in which the tab stays.
 * {tid}: The AAD tenant ID of the current user.
 * {locale}: The current locale of the user formatted as languageId-countryId.
 For example, en-us.